SecondCycleRO/backend/README.md

 # Backend

-This repository houses the backend service for the SecondCycle platform, which is responsible for all server-side operations, database interactions, and API management.
+This repository contains the backend service for the SecondCycle platform, which is responsible for all server-side operations, database interactions, and API management.

 ## Getting Started